Living Artfully: Reflections from the Far West Coast

 "For half the year, Christine Lowther lives on a floathouse in Clayoquot Sound.
 The other half, she lives on pavement or moves about, restless.
 Her poems come from the edges of polite society, of the ocean storm, where unexpected things happen, where changes occur; with a foot planted on each side she has become a keen observer, a wise voice." —Ursula Vaira, publisher.

-In Love with Place
+Writing the West Coast: In Love with Place

-"With its collective, eco-consciousness coupled with contributions from First Nations writers, Writing the West Coast is a coherent anthology that reverberates with a sense of history and pride." -BC BookworldThe beautiful cover painting of Tofino's 800-year-old "Eik" Cedar is by artist and author Joanna Streetly.
+The beautiful cover painting of Tofino's 800-year-old "Eik" Cedar is by artist and author Joanna Streetly.
 This collection of over thirty essays by both well-known and emerging writers explores what it means to “be at home” on Canada’s west coast.
 Here the rainforest and the wild, stormy shoreline dominate one’s sense of identity, a humbling perspective shared in memoirs by individuals who come to see themselves as part of a larger ecological community.

 Alexandra Morton followed orcas to the Broughton Archipelago and now fights to protect wild salmon from the impact of fish farms.
 Grandmother-activist Betty Krawczyk describes living in a remote A-frame under mountains that have been clearcut, and how this led her to join the blockades.
 Valerie Langer tells us of a tsunami warning, one that is both literal and metaphorical.
 Brian Brett reflects on possible futures for Clayoquot Sound, thinking back to the wild times he spent there in the sixties.

 Writing the West Coast includes a number of brightly satiric commentators like Briony Penn, who compares sex in the city to love in the temperate rainforest, Andrew Struthers, who recalls squatting in a home-made pyramid in the bush, and Susan Musgrave, who writes with affection and humour about the “excluded” Haida Gwaii.
 Young First Nation writers Eli Enns and Nadine Crookes provide their perspective of deep rootedness in place.
 And there are many more contributors, all of whom are engaged in finding purpose along with a sense of belonging that is uniquely west coast.
-My own chapter is called "Facing the Mountain".

 “Here is an intimate look into life on the farthest West Coast of Canada among those, who in their various ways, are filled with passion for its waterways, its forests, its wildlife, even its weather.
 I found Writing the West Coast fascinating.”